sapwbd/TwitchEmoteScraper/README.md

 ```

 where,
-{mvnwBinary} is either the mvnw or mvnw.cmd if your OS is linux based or Windows
+_mvnwBinary_ is either the mvnw or mvnw.cmd if your OS is linux based or Windows

 The final artifact will be present in the target subdirectory as _TwitchEmoteScraper-{version}-jar-with-dependencies.jar_